 If NLGEOM is specified, the calculation takes geometrically nonlinear effects into account.
 To this end a nonlinear strain tensor is used (Lagrangian strain for hyperelastic materials, Eulerian strain for deformation plasticity and the deviatoric elastic left Cauchy-Green tensor for incremental plasticity), the step is divided into increments and a Newton iteration is performed within each increment.
 Although the internally used stresses are the Piola stresses of the second kind, they are transformed into Cauchy (true) stresses before being printed.
-In the present version of the program geometrically nonlinear calculations only apply to static calculations, and consequently the \STATIC or \DYNAMIC keyword card should be used within the step.
-The latter card also allows for the specification of the step size and increment size.
+NLGEOM is only taken into account if the procedure card (such as STATIC, DYNAMIC, COUPLED TEMPERATURE-DISPLACEMENT) allows for it (the FREQUENCY card, for example, does not directly allow for it).
+The step size and the increment size can be specified underneath the procedure card.
 The maximum number of increments in the step (for automatic incrementation) can be specified by using the parameter INC (default is 100) for thermomechanical calculations and INCF (default is 10000) for 3D fluid calculations.
 In coupled fluid-structure calculations INC applies to the thermomechanical part of the computations and INCF to the 3D fluid part.
 Once the NLGEOM parameter has been selected, it remains active in all subsequent static calculations.
-Some analyses involving nonlinear materials (\HYPERELASTIC, \HYPERFOAM, \DEFORMATION PLASTICITY, \PLASTIC, \CREEP) automatically trigger the NLGEOM option.
+Some analyses involving nonlinear materials (HYPERELASTIC, HYPERFOAM, DEFORMATION PLASTICITY, PLASTIC, CREEP) automatically trigger the NLGEOM option.
 Thus, for these types of analysis nonlinear geometric effects are always taken into account.
-This also applies to analyses with 1d or 2d elements in the presence of knots and calculations with \GAP, \MPC or \RIGID BODY definitions.
+This also applies to analyses with 1d or 2d elements in the presence of knots and calculations with GAP, MPC or RIGID BODY definitions.